 The advantages listed here look enticing, we know.
-But please understand that sometimes a site simply doesn’t need all these options.
+But please understand that sometimes a site doesn't need all these options.
 Sure, we love to sell higher-ticket packages.
-But only when it’s a good fit.
-Here at HostWinds, we don’t want to see you overspending.
-If your site is brand new and gets very little traffic, you probably don’t need this yet.
-If you run a small personal blog then you probably don’t need it.
-But if your site gets lots of traffic, if you’re running a big business or you expect to quickly get to that point, then by all means, dedicated hosting may be the best choice.
+But only when it's a good fit.
+Here at HostWinds, we don't want to see you overspending.
+If your site is brand new and gets very little traffic, you probably don't need this yet.
+If you run a small personal blog, then you probably don't need it.
+But if your site gets lots of traffic, if you're running a big business, or you expect to get to that point quickly, then, by all means, dedicated hosting may be the best choice.

 Stability & Scalability & Flexibility

-With dedicated hosting, the chances of you needing to move your site to bigger, better hosting in the near future is very minimal.
-If you were on shared hosting and your site suddenly became popular, bringing in tons of visitors, then you could quickly come to realize that you need a server dedicated to your site in order to handle it.
-If you decide you need to add more sections, software or programs onto your site then you’re able to do so with no problem.
+With dedicated hosting, the chances of you needing to move your site to more significant, better hosting shortly is very minimal.
+Suppose you were on shared hosting, and your site suddenly became popular, bringing in tons of visitors.
+In that case, you could quickly come to realize that you need a server dedicated to your site to handle it.
+If you decide you need to add more sections, software, or programs onto your site, you can do so with no problem.

-On shared hosting, you are normally limited on how much control you have since there are other sites and accounts using the same server.
-But with dedicated hosting, you are given more control since it’s only your sites changes can affect.
+On shared hosting, you are typically limited on how much control you have since other sites and accounts use the same server.
+But with dedicated hosting, you are given more control since only your site's changes can affect.
 One example of this is whether or not you are given root access.

 Variety of Available Features

-You are given a variety of features that most shared hosting doesn’t come with.
+You are given a variety of features that most shared hosting doesn't come with.
 Of course, this will depend on your web host.
-Some offer a large suite or scripts, software, e-commerce tools, etc… Some will give you just a few and leave it up to you to add in whatever other ones that you might want.
+Some offer an extensive suite or scripts, software, e-commerce tools, etc.… Some will give you just a few and leave it up to you to add whatever other ones you might want.